The 8 Best Things to Do in Bhaktapur

 Bhairavnath Temple

-3. Dattatreya Square
+3. Visit the Dattatreya Square

 The Dattatreya Square is located a little bit further away from the Durbar Square but it is definitely worth visiting.